-1. If any such party shall have obtained such certificate: or Certificate a bar to other shall have paid the whole amount adjudged to be paid; proceedings. or shall have suffered the imprisonment consequent in default of payment of such amount; in every such case he shall be released from all further or other proceedings, civil or criminal, for the same cause.
+- Certificate a bar to other proceedings. - (1) If any such party shall have obtained such certificate; or shall have paid the whole amount adjudged to be paid; or shall have suffered the imprisonment consequent in default of payment of such amount; in every such case he shall be released from all further or other proceedings, civil or criminal, for the same cause.